 Read How Does the Massachusetts Global Entrepreneur-in-Residence Program Work to learn how the program helped Haiser and how it could help you.

 Visa Success Rate

 Global Entrepreneurs-in-Residence are a select group of the most promising and highly skilled entrepreneurs who want to move to or remain in Boston after graduation to launch the next big technology or life science company.
 You are welcome to apply to become a Global Entrepreneur-in-Residence if:

-- You are an entrepreneur at a young, high potential company;
+- You are an entrepreneur at a young, high potential company in Massachusetts;

 - Your company is underway in terms of incorporation, financing and corporate governance;

 - You possess the necessary skill, experience and talent to qualify for an H-1B visa; and

 - You are committed to collaborating with UMass to further your own entrepreneurial training and the success of other entrepreneurs (e.g., by mentoring a student, training an intern, lecturing in class).